reko-beep/hsr-data/readme.md

   <img src="https://raw.githubusercontent.com/reko-beep/hsr-data/dev/logo.png?raw=true" />
 </p>

-# WANNA CONTRIBUTE
+# What is this?

+* provides a fully typed python API for Honkai: Star Rail Data.
+* Is an API wrapper over [starrailstation](https://starrailstation.com) and others like Hoylab.
+* Python API is still work in progress, contributions are welcome.

+# Raw Data and Images

+If you're just looking for raw data (json) for characters, lightcones etc.,  images , check [data](https://github.com/reko-beep/hsr-data/tree/data) branch of this repo.

+Alternatively, see ```raw_data.py``` to generate it yourself, it gets all data from [starrailstation](https://starrailstation.com/) and saves it in json format.

+WARN: simulatedUniverse data might throw errors as date calculation is not month safe, it might throw date not exists in month type errors.

+# Want to Contribute ?

 Fork and start a pull request.

-# GETTING RAW DATA

-see ```raw_data.py``` it gets all data from site and saves it in json format.

-simulatedUniverse data might throw errors as date calculation is not month safe, it might throw date not exists in month type errors.

-# Previous Data and Images

-Previous data and images are in [data](https://github.com/reko-beep/hsr-data/tree/data) branch of this repo.